 How to take care of affordable binoculars?

 What are the steps then?
 Well, there are no specific steps.
 I am going to discuss some steps, tips, and tricks here.
 You need to do them based on the binoculars type, condition of use, incident, and purposes.

 The first and foremost part of taking care of a binocular whether it is affordable or expensive is proper cleaning.
-Also, you should clean them regularly.
+You should clean them regularly.
 There are some techniques and steps for binocular cleaning such as-

 Wipe the metal and rubber parts

 It’s common to get the metal parts dirty after a long hiking, wildlife viewing, birding, or other outdoor activities.
 You need to wipe the metal parts using clean tissue or a soft camel brush.
 Don’t use direct water to wipe or wash them.
 For the rubber part, you can use wet tissues to get off the dirt easily.
 Then use a dry tissue or soft towel to wipe the rubber armor and dry them in normal airflow.

 Clean the lens